Hritvik69/nse-sentinel/explain.md

 📊 Multi-Engine Streamlit Stock Screener for NSE
+that:

-that:                                     NOTE --           ((( FOR BETTER PRIDICTION USE MODE 6 - SWING, CVS DATA FECHER AND RELEX MODE FOR LARGE SCALE  )))
+NOTE ---((( FOR BETTER PRIDICTION USE MODE 6 - SWING, CVS DATA FECHER AND RELEX MODE FOR LARGE SCALE  )))

+Run this in web to Try it https://nse-sentinel-hdgpz35zhy4ovwxgtyaorf.streamlit.app/

 downloads market data
 processes it locally (CSV-based)